 Article 5: Campaign Regulations

-5(a) All applicants should be knowledgeable of the SGA Constitution and Roberts Rules of Order.
+5(a) All applicants should be knowledgeable of the SGA Constitution, and the SGA Senator’s Handbook.

 5(d) Only approved applicants by the Election Commission are considered candidates to run for any SGA office during the election.

 5(e) Dishonest acts such as but not limited to: Election Code violations, untruthful claims, slander, libel, aggression, are sufficient for disqualification of an applicant at the Election Commissioner’s discretion.

 5(f) All campaigns will be run in an ethical manner with mutual respect shown towards other candidates, ACC student body, ACC faculty, ACC staff, and members of the public at all times.

 5(g) Candidates are responsible for notifying of any Election Code violations to the Election Commission and/or the SGA Sponsor or Coordinator.